RPG INDICATORS are switches

 would move *zeros to *in80, *in81, *in82, *in83

-Lots of other techniques but I like the %subarr solution.
+Lots of other techniques to set off blocks of indicators but (if I am forced to use numeric indicators) I like the %subarr solution.